JoshuaZhang7567/heart-failure-predictor/README.md

 ### **Heart Failure Predictor**

 A small machine learning project to predict the likelihood of heart failure using patient health data.
-Built with Python, pandas, scikit-learn, and TensorFlow.
+Built with Python and PyTorch.

 ### **Dataset**